Density of positive closed currents, a theory of non-generic intersections: Tangent cones for positive closed currents

 \begin{definition} \rm We say that $\tau$ is {\it admissible} (resp. {\it almost-admissible}) if in any local holomorphic coordinate system as above $\tau$ is admissible (resp. almost-admissible) in the sense of Definition \ref{def_admissible_loc} (resp.
 Definition \ref{def_almost_admissible_loc}). \end{definition}

 Note that if $\tau$ is smooth and admissible its differential at any point of $V$ is $\C$-linear and induces an endomorphism of $E$ which is equal to identity.
 If $V_0$ is small enough we can find $\tau$ admissible and holomorphic.
-In general, we have the following lemma.
+In general, we have the following lemma, see also Lemma \ref{lemma_lift_admissible}.

 \begin{lemma} There is a smooth admissible map for $V_0=V$. \end{lemma} \proof Consider a Hermitian metric on $X$.
 It induces a Hermitian metric on the tangent bundle of $X$.
 Denote by $F$ the restriction of this tangent bundle to $V$.
 The tangent bundle of $V$ is identified with a vector sub-bundle $F'$ of $F$ and $E$ is identified with $F/F'$.
 Let $F''$ denote the orthogonal complement of $F'$ in $F$.
 This is a vector bundle over $V$ with complex fibers but in general it is {\bf not a holomorphic} vector bundle.